 Irish potato leek soup is so delicious and very easy to make.
 If you have a problem with your weight, enjoy it cold; in biochemical terms, the carbohydrate retrogrades forming more resistant starch.
 Then much of it passes through the small-intestine undigested, drastically slowing the rise of blood glucose and its storage as fat.

-Instead that starch is consumed in the colon by the microbiota and is not turned into glucose but rather very important short-chain fatty acids; butyrate in particular has a powerful on insulin resistance[6].
+Instead that starch is consumed in the colon by the microbiota and is not turned into glucose but rather very important short-chain fatty acids; butyrate in particular has a powerful influence on insulin resistance[6].

 When one thinks of Ireland and potatoes, your thoughts are probably of the great Irish famine of about 170 years ago during which nearly a million people died of starvation; that was the making of the United States.
 The cream of Eire emigrated to the New-World.